-SP@ISU serves as a single point of contact on campus to gain knowledge in developing quality Broader Impact programs.
-SP@ISU helps make connections between researchers and resources on campus to develop and implement Broader Impact plans.
+SP@ISU served as a single point of contact on campus to gain knowledge in developing quality Broader Impact programs.
+SP@ISU helped make connections between researchers and resources on campus to develop and implement Broader Impact plans.
 The target audience is faculty, postdoctoral research associates, and advanced graduate students in science, technology, engineering, and mathematics (STEM).

-The goal of SP@ISU is to strengthen the professoriate by enabling professional development in STEM, while promoting and enhancing a diverse community of scholars and learners.
+The goal of SP@ISU was to strengthen the professoriate by enabling professional development in STEM, while promoting and enhancing a diverse community of scholars and learners.

 What are Broader Impacts and why are they important?

 From the National Science Foundation